 Q: How do I drop something off for my child during the school day?

-A: Please stay in your car and call the Front Office at (805) 646-1423.
-A staff member will come to your vehicle and retrieve the item and deliver it to your child.
+A: Please stay in your car and call the Front Office.
+A staff member will come to your vehicle and retrieve the item and deliver it to your student.

 Q: Does my child have to wear a face mask?

-A: Yes, all students and staff members will wear protective masks both inside and outside the classroom.
+A: Yes, all students and staff members — in all grades — will wear protective masks both inside and outside the classroom.
 There will be exceptions to this rule when eating, possibly during physical education classes, depending on the activity.
 Students are encouraged to have a minimum of 2 spare masks at school.
-Please send your child in a clean mask each day.
+Please send your student in a clean mask each day.

 Q: What type of face masks are recommended?